-When I was very young I remember thinking how strange it was to cook something in maple syrup.
+When I was very young I remember thinking how strange it was to cook something in maple syrup, even stranger still if it was a “grandfather” of sorts!
 Well, I still do.
 Mom also loved to fry sausage and bacon in maple syrup, an old standby in her kitchen.

 2 cups all-purpose flour

 ½ stick of butter, cubed, chilled